Parades in Northern Ireland: Orange Institution

 The Orange Institution holds hundreds of parades throughout Northern Ireland every year.
 The biggest of these are usually on the twelfth of July ('The Twelfth'), in commemoration of the Battle of the Boyne.
 Individual lodges also parade at various times of the year, particularly leading up to the Twelfth.
 Parades in memory of the dead of World War I, particularly the 36th (Ulster) Division at the Battle of the Somme, are held in July and November.

 Junior lodges from Armagh, South Tyrone and Fermanagh parade annually at the end of May.
 On the last Saturday in October, Reformation Day is celebrated with the year's last major Orange parades.
 In Belfast, these proceed to Saint Anne's Cathedral for a church service.

+"Carrick Day", also known as the "Royal Landing" held in June in Carrickfergus, marks the landing of King WIlliam III.
+A re-enactment is beside Carrickfergus Castle.

+Reformation Day is held on the last Sunday of October, and is held to honour Martin Luther and to mark the anniversary of the Protestant Reformation in 1517.

+An annual Ulster Day parade is held by the Orange Order at the end of Orange Heritage Week, to commemorate the signing of the Ulster Covenant on 28 September, 1912.

+The Orange Order hold a number of St Patrick's Day parades, as it promotes the St Patrick as a Christian figure.
+The St Patrick's Saltire is put up at Belfast Orange Hall.

 Apprentice Boys

 Members of the Royal Black Institution parade in Lisburn on "Black Saturday", 2007.

 The Apprentice Boys of Derry exist in commemoration of the siege of Derry in the seventeenth century.
 The Boys' biggest celebration is held in Derry on the Saturday nearest 12 August each year, in commemoration of the lifting of the siege.
-They also parade on the Saturday nearest 18 December, in commemoration of the original apprentice boys shutting the gates of the town against King James II's troops, and at Easter.
+They also parade on the first Saturday in December, dubbed "Lundy's Day", in commemoration of the original apprentice boys shutting the gates of the town against King James II's troops, and at Easter.
 Most Apprentice Boys' parades are held in the city of Derry.

+The Apprentice Boys of Derry Easter Monday parade is an annual parade with a host town picked each year.
+In 2026, the biggest ever Easter Monday parade took place in Ballymoney.